 This course is only available for students in the BA International Studies.

-This course aims to improve academic writing and presentation skills.
-Students will be able to develop critical thinking and argumentation skills.
+4) To improve academic writing and presentation skills and develop critical thinking and solid argumentation building.

 Mode of instruction